qqianfeng/panda-simulator/README.md

 The first step is to install Gazebo 9 from source.
 Installing from source is necessary to get full DART support, which is most suitable for grasping applications under all solvers available for Gazebo.
 Ideally you would have a fresh Ubuntu install or at least make sure you have no Gazebo/ ROS installed on your system as I found this to interfere with the installation process.

-__IMPORTANT NOTE for next step__: Use the recommended `/home/$USER/local` as installation path.
-After cloning the Gazebo repository be sure to __git checkout gazebo9__ as building the main branch will not work.
+__IMPORTANT NOTES for the next step__:
+1. Use the recommended `/home/$USER/local` as installation path
+2. After cloning the Gazebo repository be sure to `git checkout gazebo9` as building the main branch will not work.

 Please follow the steps outlined here CAREFULLY: [Gazebo Installation from Source](http://gazebosim.org/tutorials?tut=install_from_source&cat=install)